If continuous integration (CI) is so awesome … why are software engineering teams still spending an average 13 hours per failures in their backlog?

 According to Gartner, an effective CI practice produces a functional software system on a scheduled and repeatable basis; and teams that are able to adhere to this prime directive stand to realize significant advantages from their build systems. (ref.
 A Guidance Framework for Continuous Integration: The Continuous Delivery Heartbeat).

-Yet, a recent study carried out by the Cambridge Judge Business School MBA projet reveals that while while CI adoption is on the rise (growing from 70% in 2015 to 88% in 2019), software failures in test remain a major impediment to delivery speed.
+Yet, a recent study carried out by the Cambridge Judge Business School MBA project reveals that while CI adoption is on the rise (growing from 70% in 2015 to 88% in 2019), software failures in test remain a major impediment to delivery speed.

 This is The Great Stink in software development.